-Traditional and authentic Indian Lamb Curry Recipe prepared with homemade curry powder and yogurt on slow heat at the stovetop.
-Tender and Juicy lamb in curry is perfect to serve with naan or rice at dinner or lunch.
+Traditional and authentic North Indian Lamb Curry Recipe prepared with homemade curry masala powder and yogurt on slow heat at the stovetop.
+Tender and Juicy leg-cut lamb with thickened curry is best to serve with naan or rice at dinner or lunch.

 Looking for homemade recipes for Dinner?
 Check out, Mutton Biryani, Hyderabadi Mutton Masala, Lahori Mutton Karahi, and Aloo Gosht.
 I hope all these recipes will help to add value to your dinner table.

-Lamb Curry Recipe: Here in this recipe, lamb is cooked in a form of curry using an Indian curry spice mix that I prepared at home.
+Easy Lamb Curry Recipe: Here in this recipe, lamb is cooked in a form of curry using an Indian curry spice mix that I prepared at home.
 It's a 5-minute job to prepare curry powder to make any type of curry.
-Lamb curry has a special taste and unique aroma and contains gravy/salan to eat with roti or rice.
+Best Lamb curry has a special taste and unique aroma showing thick gravy to eat with roti or rice.

 My mother used to make this recipe every week and we all love to have it with homemade roti or sometimes with masala rice.
 It's simple and easy to make!
 You can also try the same recipe with mutton or chicken.